cmolodo/covid-19/README.md

 The data dashboard for 2021-03-06 numbers for persons tested is from 2021-03-05, not 2021-03-06.
 Added numbers for previous day since they weren't available before, but persons tested remains 1 day behind.

+The data dashboard appears to have technical issues starting 2021-03-31, couldn't connect to the server so couldn't retrieve data for test numbers beginning 2021-03-30.

+##### Long Beach

+Daily data collection for Long Beach paused after 2021-03-15 due to technical difficulties with the dashboard - updated daily values not available.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus